alakajam-team/alakajam/README.md

 For better performance, consider editing `config.js` to set up a PostgreSQL database.
 See [the wiki](https://github.com/alakajam-team/alakajam/wiki) for additional documentation.

-> (*) If `npm install --no-optional` failed to install `sqlite3`, retry with flag `--build-from-source`.
+> (*) If npm fails to install `sqlite3`, retry with flag `--build-from-source`.

 ## Available commands

 ### Recommended for development

-* `npm run start` Launches the server for development.
+* `npm start` Launches the server for development.
 Every TypeScript change will trigger a server restart. (based on ts-node-dev)
 * `npm run start:refresh` Alternative that also refreshes the browser automatically after editing templates/CSS/client-side scripts. (based on tsc + browser-refresh)
 * `npm run start:debug` Launches the server in debug mode.
 Prefer using the embedded debugger of your code editor (see example for VSCode further below).
 * `npm run lint` Checks your code for errors, and fixes the most obvious ones.
 Run `githooks/install.sh` to trigger validation automatically before committing.

 ### Automated tests

-* `npm run start:e2e` Launches the server with a special database for end-to-end testing.
-More in the Cypress folder readme.
 * `npm run test` Runs all unit + end to end tests.
 * `npm run test:unit` Runs all unit tests. (based on mocha + chai)
 * `npm run test:e2e` Runs all end-to-end tests. (based on cypress)
+* `npm run start:e2e` Launches the server with a special database for end-to-end testing.
+More in the Cypress folder readme.
 * `npm run cypress` Launches Cypress for end-to-end test development.

 ### JavaScript build

 * `npm run deployment:build` Builds the TypeScript server.
-* `npm run deployment:build-watch` Builds the TypeScript server and watches for changes.
 * `npm run deployment:start` Starts the TypeScript server.
 Needs to be built first.

 ### Other tools